b-robotized/b_ctrldbox_commissioning/INSTRUCTIONS.md

 - ### Start the container: `start.sh`

-Upon first start, the container will be downloaded from our container repository.
+Upon first start, the container will be downloaded from our container repository. **It will require a login into our container registry!**

 - ### Access the container shell: `enter.sh`